nabto/nabto-cli/README.md

 ## SDK installation

-To build the Nabto CLI Demo, first download the `Nabto SDK libs` bundle from https://www.nabto.com/downloads.html.
+To build the Nabto CLI Demo, first download the `Nabto SDK libs` bundle from the legacy Nabto 4/Micro download site: https://downloads.nabto.com.

 After download, install the libraries and header files into the `lib` and `include` directories, so you have the following structure: